 Nutanix – The Distributed File System

-Nutanix ha also full sets of SAN features includes striping, replication, auto-tiering, error detection, fail-over and automatic recovery (auto-healing).
-Also two kind of compression has been added recently.
+Nutanix ha also full sets of SAN features includes striping, replication, auto-tiering, error detection, failover and automatic recovery (auto-healing).
+Also, two kinds of compression has been added recently.
 But I'll blog on those features in another post and today I'll try to focus on the Nutanix distributed file system (NTFS).
 More and more I read about Nutanix, more and more I get hooked by the design, by the technology and by the simplicity for the end user – the Administrator.